odinuv/web/en/apv/slides/web/slides.md

 <section markdown='1'>
 ## Checkpoint
-- What is the difference between web and internet?
+- What is the difference between the web and the internet?
-- How many different TCP/IP protocols you use in a day?
+- How many different TCP/IP protocols you do use in a day?
 - How many HTTP request have you send during reading these slides?
-- What use is unreliable protocol?
+- What use is an unreliable protocol?
-- Is it more important to know protocol or port?
+- Is it more important to know the protocol or port?
 - Is it possible to download a page without creating a socket?
 - Can you visit a page by knowing just MAC address of the server?
 - Can a server be a client?
 </section>